DannyBoyNg/JwtTokenService/README.md

 jwtTokenService.StoreRefreshToken(userId, refreshToken);
 jwtTokenService.ValidateRefreshToken(userId, refreshToken); //Will throw an exception if refresh token is not valid

 //Generate new Access token with an old Access token.
-It copies all the claims to the new token. var newAccessToken = jwtTokenService.GenerateAccessTokenFromOldAccessToken(accessToken);
+It copies all the user defined claims to the new token. var newAccessToken = jwtTokenService.GenerateAccessTokenFromOldAccessToken(accessToken);
 ```